Battistanic28/disaster-tracker/README.md

 ## Run Loacally

+This project has not been well maintained and uses an outdated node version.
+If you are seeing errors when running `npm install`, make sure to `nvm use` the node version specified in the `.nvmrc` file.

 At the root level of each directory, run ```npm install``` in the command line.\
 Dependencies must be installed separately for frontend and backend.